Stan-Di/nightscout-termux/README.md

-# Launch Nightscout (cgm-remote-monitor) on your Android phone/TV/etc using Termux
+# Launch Nightscout (cgm-remote-monitor) with MongoDB 6 on your Android phone/TV/etc using Termux

 Working on Android phones/TV boxes with Aarch64 cpu.
 You can check this by entering the command.